mdtahidulislam/php7/README.md

 * use protected

 ## OOP-Abstract Class
 -- Can't initiate class.
-It forces to use method during extends
+It forces to use method during extends.
+Can override abstract methods
 * use abstract keyword before class, method
 * only keep method without body
 * must define & use method body on extended class

+## OOP-final keyword
+-- can't override method